 In 2008 he was invited to go to Washington DC to talk about speechwriting at the annual Ragan Communications Conference.

 In 2010 he won a prestigious Cicero-award for speechwriting.

 He started his working life as a journalist working for the Telegraph, Guardian and eventually the Daily Mail.
 He has organised the UK Business Book Festival, UK Business Speaker of the Year and the UK Good Funeral Awards.

-He has published three books Men & Collections, I’m Just Phoning to Chase My Invoice and Trade Secrets, Jokes, Anecdotes and One-Liners for Speechwriters in 2014.
-You can read an article here which describes how he became a speechwriter.
+He has published four books Men & Collections, I’m Just Phoning to Chase My Invoice, Trade Secrets, Jokes, Anecdotes and One-Liners for Speechwriters and Eloquence, A Treasury of Speechwriting Advice.